jmgustasson/semanticky/jarvis_gpt/Reincarnating and Updating Jarvis Sal (2025-01-20).md

 }
 ~~~

+Finally, enter the "green light" emoji to activate the framework.

 **Procedure 2: Reconfigure existing Sal**
 Use this if you've enhanced the Jarvis Sal framework (be sure to ask for a JSON backup using the relevant prompt in the Users Guide and Reference file) and want to update the currently running Sal.

 *Prompt 1*

 Sal, I’m providing you with a JSON configuration update.
 Please parse and integrate the JSON content into your operational memory, making sure all necessary adjustments and enhancements are applied.
 Here's the update:

 *Prompt 2*

 (your updated JSON file)